 Our acclaimed programs include:

-Teacher Professional Learning—We form lasting relationships with teachers and administrators and support their work to incorporate watershed learning into the classorom through our Chesapeake Classrooms professional development courses, mentor networks, and curriculum resources.
+Teacher Professional Learning—We form lasting relationships with teachers and support their work to incorporate watershed learning into the classroom through our Chesapeake Classrooms professional development courses, Teacher Environmental Literacy Leader networks, and curriculum resources.

-School Leaders Environmental Leadership Program—CBF supports school principals and administrators in environmental stewardship opportunities for their entire school community.
-Through experience, training, resources, and collegial discussion, school leaders learn how to design a school program that incorporates and benefits the local environment.
+School Leaders Environmental Leadership Program—CBF supports school principals, administrators, coordinators, and leaders in environmental stewardship opportunities for their entire school community.
+Through experiences, training, resources, and collegial discussion, school leaders learn how to design a school program that incorporates and benefits the local environment.

-Student Leadership—Our Student Leadership Program provides students with opportunities to tackle the watershed issues they care about; improve their planning, teambuilding, and leadership skills; and use their voices to improve the health of the Chesapeake Bay watershed and its communities.
+Student Leadership—Our Student Leadership Program assists students as they tackle the watershed issues they care about.
+Students develop teambuilding and leadership skills, and use their voices to improve the health of the Chesapeake Bay watershed and their local communities.

 Find out more about our Education Program and Resources.